Recent research found a weird connection between introversion and cat ownership.

 According to Gosling, the research suggests there are significant differences on major personality traits between cat and dog people.

 Dogs travel in packs and are “man’s best friend.”
-Turns out, their owners are the same — Gosling found that dog people were generally about 15 percent more extroverted, on average, than cat people.
+Turns out, many of their owners share that tendency: Gosling found that dog people were generally about 15 percent more extroverted, on average, than cat people.

 The second study, conducted by Dr. Stanley Coren, psychology professor at the University of British Columbia and author of How To Speak Dog: Mastering the Art of Dog-Human Communication, confirmed these findings.
 He surveyed over 6,000 pet owners, aged 16 to 94.
 Some only had dogs, others only cats, and a third group owned both cats and dogs.